MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineAudioFile.md

 ## SYNOPSIS
 > [!CAUTION]
 > This cmdlet has been deprecated and is no longer supported.
->
-> Please use [Import-CsOnlineAudioFile](Import-CsOnlineAudioFile.md) cmdlet instead.
+Use the [Import-CsOnlineAudioFile](Import-CsOnlineAudioFile.md) cmdlet instead.